qiime2/paper2/sphinx_docs/index.rst

 Load the ``child-alpha-rarefaction.qzv`` Visualization.

 The resulting Visualization (Figure 6) has two plots.
-The top plot is an alpha rarefaction plot, and is primarily used to determine if the within diversity of the samples has been fully captured.
+The top plot is an alpha rarefaction plot, and is primarily used to determine if the within diversity has been fully captured.
 If the lines in the plot appear to "level out" (i.e., approach a slope of zero) at some sampling depth along the x-axis, this suggests that collecting additional sequences is unlikely to result in any significant changes to our samples' estimated diversity.
 If the lines in a plot